bpowell461/Sortie-Planner/CONTRIBUTING.md

 ![Alt text](./Markup Pictures/ContribStep3.PNG?raw=true "")

 ### 4. Open GitBash (https://git-scm.com/download/win)
-### 5. Navigate to the Sortie's project's folder  (Install it if you have not done so already)
+### 5. Navigate to the Sortie Planner's project's folder  (Install it if you have not done so already)
 ### 6. Pull any new changes from the global repository: `$git pull`
 ### 7. Create a new branch: `$git checkout -b my-example-issue`
 ### 8. After finishing your task, add your changes: `$git add .` (Do not forget the period)